 When I moved to Mexico, I didn’t plan to stay.
-I thought that San Miguel de Allende would serve me as a hub to travel around Mexico for 3 years or so, at which point I’d head to Central America for the same stint, then Northern South America, and so on.
+I thought that San Miguel de Allende would serve me as a hub to travel around Mexico for a few years or so.
 But, like many pre-planned long term goals it changed – or I changed – I’m not sure which.
-Today it’s been 5 and a half years and I guess you could say I’ve learned some things.
+Today it’s been over 10 years and I guess you could say I’ve learned some things.

 For one, I like my home base.
 It’s a place I enjoy returning to after a trip.
-Another thing is that while I’ve certainly explored Mexico, I’ve also traveled to places like Thailand and Cuba, so the region isn’t as important as I might have thought (convenience aside).
+Another thing is that I’ve been able to explore much of Mexico – 17 of its 35 states at this point!
 However, there are some things that leave me wondering whether my beloved Mexico, and more specifically San Miguel de Allende, can be my indefinite home base.

 A brief moment of clarification, this blog is oriented toward the advantages and disadvantages of living in San Miguel de Allende full time, not coming on vacation or even part of the year retaining a residence somewhere else.